 Please note that IB applicants sitting the new (from 2019) syllabus should take the Higher Level Analysis and Approaches Maths course.

 For details about potential A Level and IB offer conditions in your target degree, see our Typical Offers webpage and select your course from the University's Course Listing homepage then check out the "Subject Requirements and Typical Offers" link in the Entry Requirements tab.

 For other qualifications, see our Typical Offers page.

 Cambridge University uses a system of common format admissions assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about the admissions assessment in this subject, click on:

 You will not be required to submit any written work as part of the application process.

-If called, you will normally have one interview with academic Fellows of the College.
+If called, you will normally have one interview with academic Fellows of the College, lasting about 30 minutes.

 A useful guide to preparing for Engineering interviews at top universities: